TownLake/blog-samrhea/src/content/posts/2026-05-10-faith-of-beasts.md

 > I enjoy [reflecting](https://blog.samrhea.com/posts/2019/analyze-media-habits) on the movies, TV, books and other media that I consume.
 I'm notoriously sentimental.
 This [series](https://blog.samrhea.com/category/reading) documents the books that I read.
 These aren't reviews or recommendations.
 Just a list.
 For me.
 Mostly so that I can page through what I read, where I was, and when.

 ## Why did I read it?
 The second full novel in _The Captive's War_ series by James S.A.
 Corey.
 I read the first book, [_The Mercy of Gods_](https://blog.samrhea.com/posts/2024/mercy-gods), back in 2024 and the [_Livesuit_](https://blog.samrhea.com/posts/2025/livesuit) novella last year.
-I've been waiting for this one to land.
+Both were pretty grim but I'm invested now.

 ## What is it?
 |Category|Value|